4 Geometry operations

 (b) Aggregated (using average resampling)

 This is a good opportunity to demonstrate exporting a raster with modified dimensions and transformation matrix.
-Here is how we can update the raster metadata required for writing:
+We can update the raster metadata required for writing with the update method.

 dst_kwargs = src.meta.copy()